-The main question we hear when we discuss socially responsible investing is simple: how do the portfolios perform?
-The short answer is that they generally perform comparably to regular portfolios, while in many cases they outperform.
-The full answer is a little more complex – we’ll explore in detail here.
+The main questions we hear when we discuss socially responsible investing are simple: how to SRI investing work, and how do the portfolios perform?
+The short answer is that they generally perform comparably to regular portfolios, while in many cases, they outperform.
+The full answer is a little more complex – we’ll explore it in detail here.

 Things to consider with socially responsible investing

-Taking a step away from the social impact of your investments for a moment, there are a number of other things for people to consider when opening a socially responsible portfolio.
+Let’s a step away from the impact investing for a moment.
+There are several other things to consider when opening a socially responsible portfolio.
 The decision comes with myriad pros and cons to be aware of.

 For example, by definition, socially responsible investing means limiting the pool of businesses you invest in.
-Whether you choose to exclude businesses that have questionable morale practices or reward those going the extra mile, the end result is a necessary reduction in the number of available options.
-This isn’t necessarily a problem, but it’s something for wealth managers and investors to take into account.
+Whether you choose to exclude businesses with questionable morale practices or reward those going the extra mile, the end result is a necessary reduction in the number of available options.
+This isn’t necessarily a problem, but it’s something for wealth and fund managers and investors to consider.

 On the flipside, socially responsible investing opens you up to opportunities you might otherwise miss with a regular portfolio.
 For example, there is plenty of literature and analysis to support the idea that businesses that focus on ESG criteria will be protected from many long term issues going forward, like climate change.

-We’ll go into the positives of ESG investing later in the article, but the important thing to note is that there are pros and cons to every investment decision.
-Wherever you find limitations, there are likely to be an equal number of opportunities to balance them out.
+We’ll go into the positives of ESG investing later in the article, but the important thing to note is that every investment strategy has pros and cons.
+Wherever you find limitations, there are likely to be equal opportunities to balance them out.

 How does performance compare?

 So, let’s turn our attention to performance.
 Here’s where matters become a little more complicated.
-It would be great if we could say conclusively that selecting companies based on ESG criteria always gives you better returns.
+It would be great if we could say conclusively that selecting and investing in companies based on ESG criteria always gives you better returns.